 While a rideshare accident may seem like a simple car accident, the reality is that rideshare personal injury claims will differ significantly from a traditional car accident claim.
 Here are some of the main issues that make things so complicated:

-- Insurance Complexities: Rideshare companies like Uber and Lyft have unique insurance policies that come into play at different stages of the driver’s app usage.
+• Insurance Complexities: Rideshare companies such as Uber and Lyft have specific insurance policies that apply at different stages of a driver’s app usage.
 Trying to parse out these stages and their corresponding coverage can be frustrating.
 Later in this article, we’ll break down each stage (and its implications) to make things easier to understand.

 Understanding Uber and Lyft Insurance Coverage